Dar-Blockchain/decentralized-impact/README.md

 # decentralized-impact

-to run the application on the local you need to install monggose :
+to run the application on the local

+after :

+$ npm i

+1)you need to install mongoose :

 $ npm install mongoose

 2) install nodemon :

 #globale

 $ npm install nodemon -g

 #local

 $ npm install nodemon --save-dev

 3) changing the package.json :